State media: Mugabe to be buried next Sunday

 In death, Mugabe received praise from his former political and military allies, who propped up his rule for close to four decades before forcing him out in 2017.

 “He died a very bitter man,” family spokesman and nephew to Mugabe, Leo Mugabe told reporters at the family’s rural home Saturday.
-“Imagine the people that are guarding you, that you trusted the most, turn against you
+“Imagine the people that are guarding you, that you trusted the most, turn against you.

+At a Roman Catholic cathedral where Mugabe used to attend Mass, a priest on Sunday opened the church service by paying tribute to the former ruler and asking congregants to forgive him.

+“He did a lot of positive things for our country but not everything that he did was right.
+We should learn to forgive for all the wrongs he may have committed.
+May God grant him mercy,” said Father Richard Mushuku.